uhellstr/oracle.rest-json/README.md

 Tim Hall's excelent site:
 https://oracle-base.com

-You can use a browswer like Chromium, Safari, Firefox to call the published services but the demo also includes som examples made with the nodejs engine to show that you can call Oracle Rest enabled services from any language supporting JSON and REST calls.
+You can use a browser like Chromium, Safari, Firefox to call the published services but the demo also includes som examples made with the nodejs engine to show that you can call Oracle Rest enabled services from any language supporting JSON and REST calls.
 You could easy create a client in any language like python, ruby or even in C. See your platform for how to install node.
 (It's easy) if you intend to try out the node part of the code

 Configuring ORDS: